obenchekroun/hadistory/README.md

 ``` bash
 sudo chown pi:pi /home/pi/hadistory/autostart/autostart.sh
 ```

+- If not using a virtual environment, adapt the `autostart/autostart.sh` script by commenting or uncommenting the line `source .venv/bin/activate`

 NB : The user created is named pi, if another user or project put in another folder, change the `cd /home/pi/hadistory` command in `autostart.sh` and the path in `15-hadistory.sh`.